 Against all odds, the runner-up to the best MSI laptop for gaming is the polar opposite of thin and light.
-Lugging around a 10.05-pound gargantuan might sound like a chore, but we assure you it's worth it.
-Especially since it's not supposed to be travel-size, the MSI GT75 Titan is a sight to behold.
+Lugging around a 10.05-pound gargantuan might sound like a chore, but we assure you it's worth it for the genuine desktop power on offer.
+It's not supposed to be travel-size, the MSI GT75 Titan is a sight to behold.
 For one, its desktop-class Intel processor is joined by your choice of full-fat, non-Max-Q Nvidia GeForce GTX or RTX graphics.
-This means you can save some money by opting for the last-gen GTX 1070 or 1080, or alternatively, you can experience highfalutin raytracing for enhanced lighting and shadows in games such as Battlefield V and Metro Exodus.
+This means you can save some money by opting for the last-gen GTX 1070 or 1080, or alternatively you can experience highfalutin raytracing for enhanced lighting and shadows in games such as Battlefield V and Metro Exodus.

 3. MSI GE63 Raider RGB

 Abnormally powerful for its size, and also hella lit